kacperpaczos/rolmasz/README.md

 3. **Develop!**

-   Your site is now running at [http://localhost:8000](http://localhost:8000)!
+   You can develop your website using this command

    ```shell
    yarn develop
    ```

-    Your site will be available for deployment.
+   Your site is now running at [http://localhost:8000](http://localhost:8000)!

 4. ****Build Your Static Website****